MatheusGolz/Electronic-Number-Line/README.md

 List of contents you will find in this repository:
 - Arduino files for the electronic number line
 - CAD files for the 3D printed enclosure
-- Bill of materials
-- Python code for data Analysis